incisrdg/BB510-610_fall_2025/Week 2: Structure determination methods (X-ray, NMR, Cryo-EM), what the structural data look like, structural databases (PDB, PDBe-KB, UniProt).md

 - NMR spectroscopy provides structural information in solution, closely resembling the physiological environment; however, it is generally limited to smaller proteins due to signal overlap and sensitivity constraints.
 It is also one of the most labor-intensive methods for determining protein structures.

+- The Protein Data Bank (PDB), which was established in 1971, is a structural database that houses experimentally determined protein structures obtained through X-ray, Cryo-EM and NMR together with some computational models.

+- The primary file formats used for representing protein structures are the PDB format (.pdb) and the mmCIF format (.cif).
+The PDB format is the traditional flat-text representation, while mmCIF is a more modern and flexible format designed to accommodate larger and more complex structures.

 ## Summary